DanBlakeman/battleships/README.md

 I would like ships to be constrained not to overlap

 As a player
-So that I can win the game
+So that i can win the game
-I would like to be able to fire at my opponents board
+I would like to fire at the board

 As a player
 So that I know when to finish playing